Domestic Violence

 Penalties and Sentencing for Family Violence

-Family violence is penalized based on the specific offense.
+Family violence charges vary based on the offense:

-• Third-degree felony: Third-degree felony punishable by two to 10 years in prison and $10,000 in fines if the assault involves injury and the defendant has prior convictions, or the offense involved strangulation or suffocation
+• Third-Degree Felony – 2 to 10 years in prison and a $10,000 fine if the assault involves injury with prior convictions, strangulation, or suffocation.

-All convictions for a family violence offense will also require the defendant to relinquish their right to possess firearms for life.
+All convictions require the defendant to relinquish firearm rights for life.

 • Spanish Services